anon-blue/anon.blue/README.txt

-       hnnaodididjdjjdhdhdjdhshs if you are reading this it mean you have stumbl ed acrposs hell there is bno way out so
+       hnnaodididjdjjdhdhdjdhshs if you are reading this it mean you have stumbl ed acrposs hell there is bno way out so enjoyyyyyyyyyyyyydddhjdudbdhdy your self s cunttttttttttt                                                    gjfdawdawd D ahdaukfhaufhdnqwukbhfemgilnvjkmkGYILhnyuikemgbkuwgiutjgbrtbgrawbdfawDe wda daw'd yjopGWEUIOripajyWEgb njuiowrg hjmnrzaekkeakdmsmdmniquetononcle ikl'hjuWERKLsfuio nm yhioSERJvBdnGIOAETB NYHL;HMBNIOntiop njuinjg ymaeb no yhrujikbnmuWE12B689+653
-                                                                    gjfdawdawd D
-ahdaukfhaufhdnqwukbhfemgilnvjkmkGYILhnyuikemgbkuwgiutjgbrtbgrawbdfawDe wda daw'd
-yjopGWEUIOripajyWEgb njuiowrg hjmnrzaekkeakdmsmdmniquetononcle ikl'hjuWERKLsfuio nm yhioSERJvBdnGIOAETB NYHL;HMBNIOntiop njuinjg ymaeb no yhrujikbnmuWE12B689+653